-Advanced Problems in French Literature.
+- Advanced Problems in French Literature.
 (3)

 - Balzac.
 (3)

 - Corneille, Molière, and Racine.
 (3)

 - Diderot, Voltaire, and Rousseau.
 (3)

 - Flaubert.
 (3)

 - French Existentialist Literature.
 (3)

 - French Literary Criticism.
 (3)

 - Proust.
 (3)

 - Realism and Naturalism.
 (3)

 - Romanticism.
 (3)

 - Stendhal and Zola.
 (3)

 Omnibus Courses.
-For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 48.
+For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 50.

 GERMAN (GER)

 GER 421 German Literature.
-(3) fall
+(3)

+foll

 From the beginning to Classicism.
-Prerequisite: 6 hours of 300-level German.
+Prerequisite: 6 hours of 300-level German

 GER 422 German Literature.
 (3)

+spring

-spring From Romanticism to the present.
+From Romanticism to the present.
 Prerequisite: 6 hours of 300-level German.

 GER 453 German Literary Masterpieces on Film.
 (3)

 fall, spring, summer

 Film and literature in their correlation to each other and to cultural, political, and social trends in German-speaking countries.
 Special arrangements for graduate students and those without a knowledge of German.
 Lecture, discussion.

 GER 500 Bibliography and Research Methods.
 (3)

 selected semesters

 Required of all graduate students.

-GER 511 German Stylistics.
-(3)
+GER 521 History of German Language, (3)

 selected semesters

-Art of writing literary German, comparative stylistics.

-GER 521 History of German Language.
-(3) selected semesters

-Linguistic development of German from the earliest records to the present.
+Linguistic development of German from the earliest records to the present

 GER 523 German Drama.
 (3)

+selected semesters

-selected semesters Drama of the 19th and 20th centuries.
+Drama of the 19th and 20th centuries.

-GER 525 German Novel.
-(3)

-selected semesters Special studies in the German novel.

 GER 527 The Novelle.
 (3)

-selected semesters Special studies in the German short story.

-GER 531 Middle High German Language and Literature.
-(3)

-selected semesters Reading and discussion of specimens of the Middle High German epics, romances, and other literary genres.

-GER 551 Romanticism.
-(3) selected semesters

-Treatment of early and late Romanticism.

-GER 555 Modern German Literature.
-(3)

 selected semesters

-Major works from the period of Expressionism to 1945.
+Special studies in the German short story.

 GER 591 Seminar.
 (1-12)

 selected semesters

 Special topics are concerned with a figure, theme, or work in German literature or Germanic studies.
 Topics may include the following:

 - Faust.
-(3) • Germanic Studies.
 (3)

+- Germanic Studies.
+(3)

 - Goethe.
 (3)

-- · Grass and Böll.
-(3) • Hesse.
+- Grass and Böll.
 (3)

-- Kafka.
+- Hesse.
 (3)

+Kafka.
+(3)

 - Kleist.
 (3)

-- Schiller.
+- · Schiller.
 (3)

 Omnibus Courses.
-For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 48.
+For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 50.

 JAPANESE (JPN)

 JPN 500 Bibliography and Research Methods.
+(3)

-(3) selected semesters
+selected semesters

 Introduces research materials on Japan both in Japanese and in Western languages.
 Overview of research methods.
 Lecture, discussion

 JPN 514 Advanced Premodern Japanese.
 (3)

 selected semesters

 Close readings of selected premodern texts, with focus on grammatical and stylistic features.
 Lecture, discussion.
 Prerequisite: JPN 414 (or its equivalent).

 JPN 520 Teaching of Japanese as a Second Language.
 (3) selected semesters

 Theory and practice of teaching Japanese, including presentation, interaction, and evaluation, with consideration given to cultural factors.
 Lecture, discussion.

 JPN 535 Advanced Readings.
 (3)

 selected semesters

 Readings in primary and secondary sources in history, art, religious studies, literature, or other fields.
 Lecture, discussion.
-Prerequisite: JPN 414 (or its equivalent)
+Prerequisite: JPN 414 (or its equivalent).

 JPN 543 Japanese Language and Linguistics.
 (3)

 selected semesters

 Analysis and discussion of linguistic theories applied to Japanese phonology, morphology, and syntax, including psychological, sociological, and historical aspects.

 JPN 585 Advanced Problems of Translation.
 (3)

 selected semesters

 Theories and practice of translation; strategies for handling a variety of Japanese texts.
 Lecture, discussion.
 Prerequisite: JPN 435 (or its equivalent).

 JPN 591 Seminar.
 (3)

 selected semesters

 Topics in literary, linguistic, or cultural studies.

 Omnibus Courses.
-For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 48.
+For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 50.

 RUSSIAN (RUS)

 RUS 591 Seminar.
+(3)

-(3) selected semesters
+selected semesters

 Topics in literary, linguistic, or other cultural studies.

 Omnibus Courses.
-For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 48.
+For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 50.

 SPANISH (SPA)

 SPA 500 Bibliography and Research Methods.
+(3)

-(3) fall
+fall

 Required of all graduate students.